openeduhub/oeh-search-etl/Readme.md

 `pip3 install -r requirements.txt`

+For adding the NLP for stemming and automatic valuespace conclusions `python -m spacy download de_core_news_lg`
+//`python -m nltk.downloader all`

 As a last step, set up your config variables by copying the example and modify it if necessary `cp converter/.env.example converter/.env`

 - crawler can be run with `scrapy crawl <spider-name>`.
 It assumes that you have the postgres database running, so you should run the `docker-compose up` command from before.